 NeuroScientific's future success is dependent on the performance in clinical trials.
-NeuroScientific's lead drug compound, EmtinBTM is an experimental product in clinical development and product commercialisation resulting in potential product sales and revenues which are likely to be years away, and there is no guarantee that it will be successful.
+NeuroScientific's lead drug compound, EmtinBTM is an experimental product in clinical development and product sales and revenues are likely to be years away, and there is no guarantee of success.
 It requires additional research and development, including ongoing clinical evaluation of safety and efficacy in clinical trials and regulatory approval prior to marketing authorisation.
-Drug development generally is often associated with a high failure rate and until NeuroScientific is able to provide further clinical evidence of the ability of NeuroScientific's product to improve outcomes in patients, the future success of the product in developed remains speculative.
+Drug development generally is often associated with a high failure rate and until NeuroScientific is able to provide further clinical evidence of the ability of NeuroScientific's product to improve outcomes in patients, the future success of the product in development remains speculative.
 Research and development risks include uncertainty regarding the outcome of results, difficulties or delays in development and generally the uncertainty that surrounds the scientific development of pharmaceutical products.